AkileswarKrishnasamy/learn-git/README.md

 ##this is to add a feature branch and main branch clash

-this is to understand rebasing example written from the main branch
+this is to understand rebasing example written from the main branch\

+####This is the change made in the github terminal